Oelnbod/transparent_proxy_interception/README.md

 ## Install
 ==========

-Run install.sh script.
+Run '''console install.sh [network adapter] ''' script.
+Your network adapter can be found with '''console ip a'''.
 This installs squid, iptables & dnsutils.
-It will then copy the squid.conf file and then configure iptables to redirecct por5t 80 & 443 to 3128.
+It will then copy the squid.conf file and then configure iptables to redirecct port 80 & 443 to 3128.

 ## Operation
 ============

-Use watch with view.sh to view the recent connections.
-Use combine-domains.sh for a list of domains only, as opposed to domains and IP addresses.
-Use log.sh to return a log of IP addresses and domains.
+Use watch with '''console view.sh ''' to view the recent connections.
+Use '''console combine-domains.sh ''' for a list of domains only, as opposed to domains and IP addresses.
+Use '''console log.sh''' to return a log of IP addresses and domains.